-- Know when to shut up!!
-You’ll be far more nervous than they are and you will be tempted to start babbling and never stop!
+- Know when to keep quiet!
+You’ll be far more nervous than they are and could be tempted to start babbling.

-- They will probably ask you at lot of questions, so make sure you’re in a position to answer them.
+- They will probably ask you a lot of questions.
+So make sure you’re in a position to answer them.

-- It will be a big decision for them and they may well want to go away and talk to their family and accountant.
+- It will be a big decision for them and they may well want to go away and talk to their family or accountant.

 - Rehearse your pitch!

-You might need a final meeting for them to talk with a Trustee/Finance Director/Chief Executive.
-This might need to be done in stages so that they are comfortable that their donation will be spent well.
+You might need a final meeting for them to talk with a trustee, finance director or chief executive.
+This might need to be done in stages so that they are comfortable that their donation will be well spent.

 - Do it quickly - as soon as you receive the donation.

-- If you don’t have an internal system that alerts you the day a donation comes in then you need to create that system – thanking without delay is crucial if you want the donor to donate again in the future.
+- If you don’t have an internal system that alerts you the day a donation comes in, then you need to create one.
+Thanking without delay is crucial if you want the donor to donate again in the future.

 - The ‘close’ might have taken a while and it can be a tedious process.
 The ‘thank you’ needs to bring them back to the reason why they gave.

-- Should they be thanked by the Chief Executive , Chair of Trustees, or by one of the people on the frontline (a scientist, an street worker etc) – think about the reason why they donated and tailor your response accordingly.
+- Should they be thanked by the chief executive, chair of trustees, or by one of the people on the frontline (a scientist, a street worker etc)?
+Think about why they donated and tailor your response accordingly.

-This is used extensively in the States and adapted by the NSPCC.
+This is used extensively in the States and has been adapted by UK charities.